telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/overview.md

 * The  [Telerik.Reporting.Service.IResourceService](/reporting/api/Telerik.Reporting.Service.IResourceService)                - all its exposed operations should be accessed through HTTP GET request only

->warning The default  __Telerik Reporting WCF Service__  implementation uses ASP.NET Session in order to store various resources such as report pages             and images.
+> The default  __Telerik Reporting WCF Service__  implementation uses ASP.NET Session in order to store various resources such as report pages             and images.
 When ran out of web context (e.g. self-hosted service), it uses internal session storage.
 To make your own implementation, create your own service class derived from  [ReportServiceBase](/reporting/api/Telerik.Reporting.Service.ReportServiceBase)              and override its  [GetState](/reporting/api/Telerik.Reporting.Service.ReportServiceBase#Telerik_Reporting_Service_ReportServiceBase_GetState_System_String_)  and  [SetState](/reporting/api/Telerik.Reporting.Service.ReportServiceBase#Telerik_Reporting_Service_ReportServiceBase_SetState_System_String_System_Object_)  methods.

 The service main purpose is to provide access for the Silverlight Report Viewer to the reporting engine.
 There are 3 methods of Telerik.Reporting.Service.IReportService that may be of interest to you: